CzGabe/SpinGlasses_MscThesis/README.md

 # SpinGlasses_MscThesis

-## Spin Glass simulation on small complete graphs with different setups for my MSc Thesis.
+## Spin Glass simulation on small, complete graphs with different setups for my MSc Thesis in 2012.
 **Code comments and Thesis in Hungarian.**

 ## Summary from the thesis: